 How to Get the Best Results

-Your oncologist and veterinary team will handle most of the logistics of chemotherapy treatment, but you also play a vital role in your dog’s care.
-Here are some things you can either do yourself or approve for the veterinary care team to do to help improve the odds of your dog’s chemo treatment being successful.
+Here are some things you can either do yourself or approve for the veterinary care team to do to help improve the odds of your dog’s chemo treatment success.

 - Get an accurate diagnosis and ensure the tumor type is known to respond to chemotherapy.